gwu-libraries/social-feed-manager/docs/mgmt_commands.rst

 ----------

-Tweets stored in SFM associated with a TwitterUser or a TwitterUserSet can be exported in Excel(xls) format using the *export_xls* management command.
-The user interface also offers excel exports via a link on each TwitterUser's page (currently there is no page in the UI for a set).
+Tweets stored in SFM associated with a TwitterUser or a TwitterUserSet can be exported in Excel XLS format using the *export_xls* management command.
+The user interface also offers XLS exports via a link on each TwitterUser's page (currently there is no page in the UI for a set).

-The format and meaning of each column in the excel export is explained in the :doc:`Data Dictionary </data_dictionary>`.
+The format and meaning of each column in the XLS export is explained in the :doc:`Data Dictionary </data_dictionary>`.

 *export_xls* requires a filename and either twitter-user or set-name.
 It can be run with the following options.